Callum-Worrall/portfolio-html-css/README.md

 ## Functionality / features

-- An introductory splash screen, to show off any flare
+- An introductory splash screen, to show off any flare on the index.html.
-- An about me section
+- An 'About Me' section.
-- A skill section with a link to my resume
+- A 'Skills' section with a link to my resume.
-- A section to show off any projects I've done
+- A 'Projects' section to show off any projects I'm doing or have completed.
-- A section where I can upload blogposts
+- A 'Blog section where I can upload posts/articles.
 - The footer on every page contains:
     - Email Address

-    - Links to social accounts
+    - Links to social accounts, including Twitter and LinkedIn.

-    - A link to my github
+    - A link to my Github